 Ms. Kandic advised affected individuals to first submit their application for compensation to the relevant authorities in Ljubljana before the July 24th, and then submit a claim to the European Court of Human Rights in Strasbourg.

 - Yugoslavia: When a Country Actually Is Wiped Off the Map (ips-dc.org)

 - Western Balkans – An Awakening Region (violeta.si)

 Balkan Insight on Twitter LINK

 “Ish-jugosllavët e “fshirë” nga Sllovenia kërkojë kompensim” – Marija Ristiq, BIRN/Balkan Insight/Balkan Transitional Justice (9 July 2013) – translation via Google Translate LINK

-Posted on July 10, 2013, in Uncategorized and tagged Balkan, citizenship rights, compensation, deleted, European Court of Human Rights, Ljubljana, news, politics, Politics of Slovenia, Slovenia, stateless, Strasbourg, Yugoslavia.
+Posted on July 10, 2013, in World news and tagged Balkan, citizenship rights, compensation, deleted, European Court of Human Rights, Ljubljana, news, politics, Politics of Slovenia, Slovenia, stateless, Strasbourg, Yugoslavia.
 Bookmark the permalink.
 Leave a comment.